ghc/ghc/docs/users_guide/glasgow_exts.rst

 ---------------------

-Partial type signatures are allowed for bindings, pattern and expression signatures.
-In all other contexts, e.g. type class or type family declarations, they are disallowed.
+Partial type signatures are allowed for bindings, pattern and expression signatures, except that extra-constraints wildcards are not supported in pattern or expression signatures.
 In the following example a wildcard is used in each of the three possible contexts.
-Extra-constraints wildcards are not supported in pattern or expression signatures.

 ::

     {-# LANGUAGE ScopedTypeVariables #-}